-There are, however, a few stories out there that not only give you a thrilling finale, but twist your interpretation of the story you’ve just experienced and leaving you breathless with a dozen questions that need answering.
+There are, however, a few stories out there that not only give you a thrilling finale but twist your interpretation of the story you’ve just experienced and leave you breathless with a dozen questions that need answering.
 What is it to be good or evil?
 Is your own mind your greatest enemy?
 Do cute giant animé pandas secretly want to take over the world?

 Here are just a few mind-blowing game endings that broke all the rules and left us speechless, probably for the last time.
 Right?